Swiss tax law publications and official documents on a desk

 In concrete terms, to take the example of Geneva, the tax shield stipulates that the total cantonal and municipal tax burden must not exceed 60% of taxable income.
 So, broadly speaking, if you have assets of CHF 10 million, your cantonal and municipal tax could be capped at CHF 60,000.
 For the shield to be effective, your investment returns would have to amount to exactly 1% (in this case CHF 100,000) and you would have to have no other income.
 This usually requires some upfront work to structure your income and assets.

-Debates surrounding wealth tax are becoming increasingly frequent.
-This is particularly evident in theInitiative on the Future rejected on November 30 in Switzerland and the Zucman tax at a standstill in France.
-As a tax specialist, what is your view on this?
+Debates surrounding the wealth tax are on the rise.
+This is particularly evident with the l’Initiative sur l’avenir, which was rejected on November 30, 2025, in Switzerland, and the Zucman tax, which has stalled in France.
+As a tax expert, what is your take on this?

 As it stands, is the tax shield still an appropriate tool?